Henry VIII

 The divorce proceedings begin, and in spite of the old saw that those who defend themselves in court have a fool for a client, Queen Catharine proves herself an able rhetorician.
 What the Queen wants is time to get some advice from her native Spain, but Cardinal Wolsey has a vested interest in keeping her from any such counsel.

-About the Cardinal’s intentions, Queen Catharine has no illusions, and confronts him with fortitude: “I do believe, / … that / You are mine enemy, and make my challenge / You shall not be my judge” (914, 2.4.73-76).
-The Queen’s appeal is to Pope Clement VII (1523-34), not to anyone in this English court.
-She accuses Cardinal Wolsey of having a heart “crammed with arrogancy, spleen, and pride” (915, 2.4.108), and makes an imperious, unstoppable exit from the court, declaring that she will never again appear there, or indeed in any English courts whatsoever (915, 2.4.125-30).
+About the Cardinal’s intentions, Queen Catharine has no illusions, and confronts him with fortitude: “I do believe, / Induced by potent circumstances, that / You are mine enemy, and make my challenge / You shall not be my judge” (914, 2.4.73-76).
+The Queen’s appeal is to Pope Clement VII (Giulio de’ Medici, 1523-34), not to anyone in this English court.

-The powerful King Henry VIII’s response to this action is remarkably mild: “Go thy ways, Kate …” (915, 2.4.130).
-Catharine’s virtue is a force of nature.
+The powerful King Henry’s response to this action is remarkably mild: he says only, “Go thy ways, Kate …” (915, 2.4.130).
+Catharine’s virtue and nobility together are a force of nature.
 What else can the royal gentleman say?
 We might note that Henry waits to make even this statement until the Queen has exited the court with her attendants.

 What follows is a bit of court theater between King Henry and Cardinal Wolsey, in which Wolsey earnestly asks the King “whether ever I / Did broach this business to your highness …” (916, 2.4.145-46).
 Henry duly lets Wolsey off the hook, and proceeds to offer a public explanation for his actions, calling upon the Bishop of Lincoln to testify to his deep anxiety over the fact that Henry has married his widowed sister-in-law and regards it as a sin: “Thus hulling in / The wild sea of my conscience” (917, 2.4.196-97), insists Henry, he made his way toward divorcing Catharine.

-When the court is adjourned due to Catharine’s absence, King Henry believes he is being played by the assembled cardinals in the interest of Rome, and this leads him to wish for the return of his trusted supporter Thomas Cranmer, soon to be Archbishop of Canterbury.
-(917-18, 2.4.232-38) This same man, we might note, would have a distinguished career during Henry’s reign, but would be burnt at the stake in 1556 by Henry’s daughter Queen Mary for his adherence to the Protestant cause.
-[22]
+When the court is adjourned due to Catharine’s absence, King Henry believes he is being played by the assembled cardinals in the interest of Rome, and this leads him to wish for the return of his trusted supporter Thomas Cranmer, soon to be Archbishop of Canterbury (917-18, 2.4.232-38).
+This same man would go on to have a distinguished career during Henry’s reign, but would then be burnt at the stake in 1556 by Henry’s Catholic daughter Queen Mary for his adherence to the Protestant cause.
+[29]

 ACT 3